-The safety profile is based on adverse events from reported clinical.
-In addition, clinically meaningful reports on adverse experiences from named patient programs and post-marketing experience were taken into account.
+The safety profile is based on adverse events from clinical trials assessed as related to OLEPTAL DT.
+In addition, clinically meaningful reports on adverse experiences from named patient programs and postmarketing experience were taken into account.

 Adverse reactions (Table 1) are listed by MedRA system organ class.